-Adapting To A Pandemic, GOP Confab Sets Tone For Trump Re-Election Campaign
+Adapting To A Pandemic, GOP Confab Sets Tone For Trump Reelection Campaign

 A larger problem was the indelible opening night speech by Patrick Buchanan, a former journalist and speechwriter both for Reagan and the previous Republican president Richard Nixon.
 Buchanan had run against Bush, his party's incumbent president, in the GOP primaries that year.
 While he had just 18 delegates, the Bush team wanted his help with the party's more populist, nationalist wing.
 (Buchanan would later run for president as a third-party candidate on the campaign slogan "America First.")

 Buchanan's outsider campaign had been about reducing immigration and resisting social changes such as abortion rights, gay rights, women in combat units and multicultural education.
-In Houston he said these were "not the kind of change America wants and not the kind of change we can abide in a nation we still call God's country."
+In Houston, he said these were "not the kind of change America wants and not the kind of change we can abide in a nation we still call God's country."
 He spoke of "a cultural war" in America and said that summer's Democratic Convention had featured "20,000 radicals and liberals dressed up as moderates and centrists."

 Buchanan closed by paying tribute to National Guard troops sent to Los Angeles that summer to quell street riots after a jury acquitted police officers videotaped beating Rodney King, a black man.
 Buchanan said the soldiers, with bayonets fixed, were "taking back America, block by block."